RichardEssery/FSM2/README.md

 | Nx       | 1       | Number of grid points in x direction or sequence |
 | Ny       | 1       | Number of grid points in y direction             |

-FSM2 can be run at a point, at a sequence of points or on a rectangular grid.
+FSM2 can be run at a point, at a sequence of points or on a rectangular grid by selecting values for Nx and Ny.

-### Model levels namelist
+### Model levels namelist `&gridlevs`

-`&gridlevs`

 | Variable | Default          | Units | Description |
 |----------|------------------|-------|-------------|